muppet9010/factorio-muppet-streamer/README.md

 #### Time Duration Event

-At present a Time Duration Event will interrupt a different type of time duration event, i.e. aggressive driver will cut short a leaky flame thrower.
-Concurrent uses of the same time duration events will mean the later ones are ignored.
+At present a Time Duration Event may interrupt a different type of time duration event, depending upon each events action and requirements. i.e. Aggressive Driver will cut short a Malfunctioning Weapon, but a Player Drop Inventory will not affect an Aggressive Driver.

+Any repeated running of the same event will have the subsequent event requests ignored, with the first event continuing until its original completion.

 #### Updating the mod